CharlesOkechukwu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal converts a base ten number to base 16 101-rot13 encrypt text with rot-13
-102-odd print all line from input starting from the first line
+102-odd print all line from input starting from the first line 103-water_and_stir adds two numbers stored in environmental variable